 The recurrence rates for intraoperative Mitomycin C (3 % - 37.9 %) and post-operative Mitomycin C eye drops (0 % - 38 %) have been found to be very similar.

 Other Medical Options:

 Intraoperative Doxorubicin (0.02 % for 3 minutes), Daunorubicin (0.02 %), Cyclosporine A (1 %) eye-drops, Thiotepa (0.05 %) eye-drops and 5-fluoro-uracil (5 % for 5 minutes intra-operatively and 1 mg to 3 mg intralesional injections into recurrent pterygia) are the other medical options shown to have promising results in recurrence prevention in various studies.
 Off-late, subconjunctival anti-VEGF Bevacizumab (1.25 mg to 2 mg) therapy has also been proposed for the aforesaid.

 Regimes of beta-irradiation advocated for recurrence prevention are:

-The standard technique is a strontium (Sr90) brachytherapy with an epibulbar plaque which has central radioactive disc and non active rim of 2mm.
+The standard technique is a strontium (Sr90) brachytherapy with an epibulbar plaque which has a central radioactive disk and inactive rim of 2 mm.

 The following surgical options are currently available with varying success and recurrence rates: